AndrewNeo82/smoking-guns/README.md

 ## Deployment
 The site was deployed to github pages.
 The steps to depoloy were as follows.

+* In the Github repository navigate to the settings tab.
+* From the source section drop-down menu, select the Master Brancvh

-The live link can be found here
+The live link can be found here https://andrewneo82.github.io/smoking-guns/

 ## Credits

 ### Content

-the code for the footer was taken from the CI Love Running walkthrough project.
+The code for the footer was taken from the CI Love Running walkthrough project.

 ## Media